 The matty coating of the lichen is soft and fuzzy, negating its barks true purpose as a protective armour.
 I will always remember my mother reminding me that lichen is a sign of clean air.
 So now every time I see a tree or boulder which is green with the bushy little parasite her words come back to me.
 I stick out my chin and take in a deep lung full of the good stuff.

 If you were to send a postcard from Butney Bank your message would describe a narrow spit of land, rather like a long straight finger poking out into a peaceful creek.
 (You would for the sake of romance ignore the traffic hum from the A39.)
 You would write of golden gorse, grasses, ferns, moss and strange birdsong.
 (Unless of course you are a twitcher.
 And then you would fill the rest of the postcard listing various wader birds.)
 This green digit of land stretches out into the creek where the river Carnon and Kennall meet.

 The tidal mudflats that surround the bank are ever changing.
 Daily, with the seasons and with the centuries.
 Some days the mist rising from them is so thick you can imagine ghostly smugglers ships hiding in the silent inlets.
 In spring they are pink with thrift and at high tides they vanish completely under a mirror-like lake of water.

-I should note that I have not been able to find the name Butney Bank in any historical record, it is the name my father, who has lived in the area of more than 75 years, gives the bank.
+I should note that I have not been able to find the name Butney Bank in any historical record, it is the name my father, who has lived in the area for nearly 80 years, gives the bank.
 He doesn’t remember why it is called this but played there as a boy.